 - Open up access to proprietary models

-- Maintaining and evolve the underlying development
+- Maintaining and evolving the underlying development

 We need to hire developers (code and UX) to help keep improving the systems and their usability.

-- Keep the whole thing (the bits that that we provide) openly licensed and open to everyone to use
+- Keep the whole thing (the bits that we provide) openly licensed and open to everyone to use

 If you are interested in helping to develop or fund this work, please contact email@example.com.